-Important Dates for the Wilker family
+Early History of the Wilker family

 This web page shows only a small excerpt of our Wilker research.
 Another 108 words (8 lines of text) covering the years 1250, 1610, 1675, 1566, 1647, 1616, 1690, 1650, 1613 and are included under the topic Early Wilker History in all our PDF Extended History products and printed products wherever possible.